Upheaval of the Five Barbarians: Demobilization and War of the Eight Princes

-The Five Divisions and hu of Bing province
+The Five Divisions and Hu of Bing province

 The migration of the nomadic people into the Chinese interior had been ongoing since the early Han dynasty.
 In 50 CE, after the Xiongnu empire was divided into two, the Southern Xiongnu became a vassal state for the Han on the northern frontier within the Great Wall.
-The chanyu's court was moved to Xihe Commandery in Bing province while his followers served as auxiliaries in defending the border from nomadic forces such as the Northern Xiongnu and Xianbei.
+The chanyu's court was moved to Xihe Commandery in Bing province while his followers served as auxiliaries in defending the border commanderies from nomadic forces such as the Northern Xiongnu and Xianbei.
 However, their relation with the Han remained tense due to the poor living conditions on the frontiers and the Chinese court interfering in their politics.
-The Southern Xiongnu thus frequently rebelled, eventually exiling their chanyu and dissolving his government in 189, just as the Han was experiencing their own collapse.
+They thus frequently rebelled, eventually exiling their chanyu and dissolving his government in 189, just as the Han was experiencing their own collapse.

-In 216, the warlord, Cao Cao, detained the chanyu, Huchuquan in at Ye and reorganized what remained of the Southern Xiongnu into the Five Divisions in central Shanxi.
-Though the Xiongnu eroded as a unified identity, Bing remained home to a myriad of "hu" tribes.
-The Five Divisions was soon dominated by the Chuge branch, and during the Jiaping era (249–254), their leader, Liu Bao unified the divisions, which prompted the Wei-Jin courts to intervene.
+In 216, the warlord Cao Cao detained the chanyu Huchuquan at Ye, and reorganized what remained of the Southern Xiongnu into the Five Divisions in central Shanxi.
+As the Xiongnu eroded as a cohesive identity, their descendants that remained in the interior were broadly referred to as "Hu" (胡; roughly meaning "barbarian") and other ethnic labels.
+The Five Divisions became dominated by the Chuge tribe, and during the Jiaping era (249–254), their leader, Liu Bao unified the divisions, which prompted the Wei-Jin courts to intervene.
 They were gradually divided back into five, and their nobles including Liu Bao had to send their children as hostages to the Chinese capital, Luoyang.

 Through these arrangements, the Five Divisions underwent a significant degree of sinicization and were even allowed to hold Jin offices, but resentment against the ruling dynasty persisted.
-As the noble, Liu Xuan, states in the Book of Jin:
+As the noble, Liu Xuan, stated in the Book of Jin:

 “In the past, our ancestors and those of the Han acted like brothers through joy and sorrow.
 However, since the fall of Han and the rise of Wei and Jin, our titles of chanyus hold no value, and we have not gained a foot of land since.
 Although we have been bestowed with many noble ranks, our taxable households are all equally low."

-The hu tribes excluded from the Five Divisions intermingled with those from other ethnic group, a notable example being the Tiefu tribe, who descended from the Xiongnu and mixed with the Xianbei.
-The Jie were also among the miscellaneous hu in Bing.
-Their exact origins is still debated by scholars today, although one of the Jie chieftains, Shi Le, was a descendant of a Southern Xiongnu tribe, the Qiangqu.
-When a great famine broke out in 303, many of the Jie and hu became displaced.
-The Chinese provincial inspector, looking to fund his own military, had these tribesmen captured and sold them into slavery, scattering them around Hebei and Shandong.
+The Hu tribes excluded from the Five Divisions often intermingled with those from other ethnic group.
+A notable example was the Tiefu tribe, whose descendants were Xiongnu who mixed with the Xianbei.
+The Jie were also among the miscellaneous Hu peoples in Bing.
+Their exact origins is still debated by scholars today, although one of their chieftains, Shi Le, was a descendant of a Southern Xiongnu tribe, the Qiangqu.
+When a great famine broke out in 303, many of the Jie and Hu became displaced.
+The Chinese provincial inspector Sima Teng, looking to fund his own military, had these tribesmen (including Shi Le) captured and sold them into slavery, scattering them around Hebei and Shandong.